 testing team of the correct size.

 Incorrectly estimated test requirements make its implementation impossible.

-Testing at any stage of development requires certain financial costs: equipment, wages for testers, and necessary software.
+Testing at any stage of software development life cycle requires certain financial costs: equipment, wages for testers, and necessary software.
 All costs must be agreed upon in advance with the client because most modern projects do not accept ongoing changes in the budget.

 Skills of the specialists involved

 At this stage, the level of theoretical and practical training is determined.
 Without the right skills, knowledge, and knacks, the testing process can take longer than expected and increase the project’s cost.

 All estimated parameters are closely interconnected.
 The number of specialists and their skills affect the time required to conduct tests.
 The duration of estimate testing efforts, in turn, makes adjustments to the project budget.
 To successfully evaluate software testing efforts, each test team chooses the best method for the assigned tasks.

 So how do you evaluate software testing efforts?
 Today’s QA teams have a wide range of evaluation methods and tools at their disposal.
 Let’s analyze the most effective and popular ones.